SteveBronder/ideas/yae.md

 Eigen is great, but there are a few things that are not possible in their project.
 And by "not possible" I mean that I or others have offered to implement or have implemented these things and they either did not work given Eigen's backend code or the Eigen team did not like them.

+1. I want an "Unopinionated" library.
+By that I mean I want the user to be able to rip out the things they like from the library and easily replace the things they do not like.
+Some examples include dispatch for function calls, packet math for SIMD, memory allocations, and how the expression evaluator walks.
+If the user thinks they can do something faster, they should be allowed to!

-1. The matrices should be usable in a constexpr context.
+2. The matrices should be usable in a constexpr context.
 Often times we have to do some precomputation before running an algorithm.
 It is nice to be able to execute that computation during compilation.